 All of them have grown to attract millions of readers every day, but a media buyer who wants to run a direct deal with Insider Inc didn’t have any way to do it.
 The advertiser can buy the ad impressions programmatically using different ad platforms.

-The publisher built a marketplace where advertisers can reach BI readers worldwide by connecting to BI marketplace.
+The publisher built a marketplace where advertisers can reach BI readers worldwide by connecting to the BI marketplace.
 The marketplace unifies and functions like a PMP to ensure brand safety and scale.

 Digital Economy Can Support Digital Media